 What is Aspect Ratio for My Printed Images?

 Although digital images are everywhere, many people enjoy the beauty and appeal of a printed photograph.
-As you likely now understand from our review of common aspect ratios, there is not one aspect ratio for all printed images.
-You need to understand the standard aspect ratio for your camera–and the intended size of your printed image before taking a photograph.
+As you likely now understand from our review of common aspect ratios, there is not one for all printed images.
+You need to understand the standard ratio for your camera–and the intended size of your printed image before taking a photograph.

 What is Aspect Ratio for My Social Media Image?

-Ever wondered what is the aspect ratio for Instagram?
+Ever wondered what is the ratio for Instagram?
 At first, Instagram focused on square 1:1 images, which posed an interesting creative challenge for some photographers.
 But the popular image-sharing site relaxed its square focus.
 Now, you can post both portrait and landscape images with different aspect ratios through its mobile app.
 Importantly, you should know Instagram stories work best with a 16:9 ratio on mobile devices.

 What about Facebook?
-Your wall posts on Facebook also have a square 1:1 aspect ratio.
+Your wall posts on Facebook also have a square 1:1 ratio.
 Keep in mind that when someone clicks on a wall post image, they can view a larger, higher-resolution version.
-For that reason, a 1,200 x 1,200-pixel aspect ratio works well for your Facebook posts.
+For that reason, a 1,200 x 1,200-pixel ratio works well for your Facebook posts.

 And what about sites like Pinterest and Google+?
-Those have different aspect ratio standards than the others discussed so far.
-2:3 ratios work best on those social sharing networks.
+Those have different ratio standards than the others discussed so far.
+2:3 aspect ratios work best on those social sharing networks.

 Why Does Aspect Ratio Matter?

-You should understand that aspect ratio is more than just numbers.
+You should understand that ratio is more than just numbers.
 It influences the relationship between the subject and background in your images.
-Understanding aspect ratio can help you improve the composition of your photos.
+Understanding ratio can help you improve the composition of your photos.

-Learning how to adjust your aspect ratio to preserve the integrity of your composition is key to great photography.
+Learning how to adjust your ratio to preserve the integrity of your composition is key to great photography.

 How to Adjust Aspect Ratio

-Adjusting Aspect Ratio with Your Camera
+How to Adjust Ratio with Your Camera

-Adjusting Aspect Ratio with Photo Editing Software
+Adjusting Aspect Ratio with Editing Software

 In Lightroom, you will use the Crop Tool in the Develop Module.
 Click on the Aspect drop-down menu, then choose the preferred crop ratio for your image.
 You will see several options available.
-I use the original aspect ratio most often.
+I use the original ratio most often.
 However, if you are planning to print your image to a specific size, you can select the corresponding ratio.

 The Photoshop crop tool works in a similar way.
-You’ll be able to select the aspect ratio of your crop when scaling your image.
+You’ll be able to select the ratio of your crop when scaling your image.